adityasant/mmW_ROBNet/README.md

 ## Running the Code

-To run the code, follow these steps:

-## Running the Code

-To use the code for multi-user massive MIMO signal detection, follow these steps:
+The following are the steps for running the code, specifically for training and testing the mmW-ROBNet.

 1. **Data Generation:** The Python file `create_data_random_chan.py` contains various functions used for data generation and preprocessing.
 These functions are essential for creating the channel matrix, sorting users, and generating measurements.